calccrypto/Encryptions/README.txt

 	or some equivalent

-	You have to provide the main function/file since this is a library, not a fully functioning program.
+        The main function has to be provided since this is a library, not a fully functioning program.

 Usage: